vistadataproject/vistadataproject.github.io/index.md

 VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past 35 years but has not been surfaced and leveraged in computable form.
 Until now.

-In the VISTA Data Project (VDP), this organic data model is comprehensively represented and then incrementally normalized to produce a national, standardized Master Veteran Data Model (MVDM).
+In the VISTA Data Project (VDP), this organic data model is comprehensively represented and incrementally normalized to produce a national, standardized Master Veteran Data Model (MVDM).
 An operationalized MVDM provides new web clients with a single, secure, symmetric read-write interface to every VISTA and, through _emulation_ of existing interfaces, VISTA's current clients such as CPRS work unchanged but with greatly enhanced security.

 ![vdp-transition -width70](assets/vdp-transition-MayPres.png)